kb727/kb727.github.io/README.md

-### KB727 | Global real assets marketing and advisory: industrial parks, land, logistics, hotels, offices, retail.
+### KB727 - Shaping the Future of Advanced Manufacturing.